This week's Agent Spotlight features Jessica Regel of Foundry Literary + Media.

 Jessica Regel: What Works in Women's Fiction, YouTube video (07/2011).

 How 2 Pitch to an Agent at a Writer’s Conference, article with quotes by Ms. Regel at WOW!
 (2010).

-Please see the Jean V. Naggar Literary Agency website for contact and query information.
+Please see the Foundry Literary + Media website for additional contact and query information.